 High blood pressure makes the heart strain to pump blood which could lead to poor heart health.
 In addition, high blood pressure could lead to a hardening and narrowing of the arteries leading to strokes and heart attacks.
 Meditation has been shown to reduce strain on the heart, thereby contributing to a healthy heart function.

-systemic review involving 1000 participants revealed that meditation could reduce blood pressure.
+A systemic review involving 1000 participants revealed that meditation could reduce blood pressure.
 The effects were considerable among older participants with high blood pressure before the study.
 The explanation behind the results is that meditation reduces blood pressure through the relaxation of the nerve signals which coordinate the functioning of the heart, blood vessels tension and fight or flight response, which is triggered in stressful circumstances.

 Final Thoughts